 Instructions for reviewersOur expert reviewers are instrumental in achieving the high quality and prominence among medical journals that Blood Advances strives for.
 We greatly appreciate your participation in our peer review process and the contribution of your time and expertise.

 By accepting an invitation to review you certify that you have no conflict of interest, either financial or professional.
-Please notify the editor and recuse yourself from reviewing a manuscript if you believe you have a direct financial interest in the subject of the manuscript or a relationship with an author or affiliated institution that may represent a potential conflict relevant to review of the manuscript, such as current employment at the same institution, recent mentoring, close collaboration, or a joint grant.
+Please notify the editor and recuse yourself from reviewing a manuscript if you believe you have a direct financial interest in the subject of the manuscript or a relationship with an author or affiliated institution that may represent a potential conflict relevant to review of the manuscript, such as current employment at the same institution, recent mentoring, competing research, personal animosity, close collaboration, or a joint grant.

 If the manuscript includes actual data, are the methods employed adequate and appropriate for the questions being addressed?
 Are the conclusions justified given the data presented?If the manuscript does not present original data, but instead provides a review or perspective on a topic, are the content, style, and tone of the manuscript appropriate?
 Are the arguments balanced?
 Will the manuscript stimulate constructive discussion?